Skip to main content

 Role Overview:

-Commissioner Luckey serves as The LIMIT Agency’s senior authority over incident investigations involving reportable incidents and provider-required internal investigations under Maryland and Virginia regulatory frameworks, including matters governed by Maryland’s Policy on Reportable Incidents and Investigations (PORII), OHCQ requirements for Assisted Living Facilities, and comparable Virginia DBHDS incident and compliance standards.
+Chief Raymond "Ray" Luckey serves as The LIMIT Agency’s Chief of Incident Operations (CIO) and is the senior authority over incident management and investigations involving reportable incidents and provider-required internal investigations under Maryland and Virginia regulatory frameworks, including matters governed by Maryland’s Policy on Reportable Incidents and Investigations (PORII), OHCQ requirements for Assisted Living Facilities, and comparable Virginia DBHDS/DSS incident and compliance standards.

 Professional Background:

-Commissioner Luckey brings over two decades of experience in public safety, law enforcement, and regulatory incident response.
+Chief Luckey brings over two decades of experience in public safety, abuse investigations, and regulatory incident response.
 His career includes service as a police officer and Special Agent, during which he received multiple citation awards and formal recognition from the Virginia State Senate for contributions to public safety and professional excellence.

-Prior to entering law enforcement, Commissioner Luckey spent seven years working as a counselor in an Intermediate Care Facility (ICF) serving individuals with intellectual and developmental disabilities.
+Prior to entering law enforcement, Chief Luckey spent seven years working as a support counselor serving individuals with intellectual and developmental disabilities and mental health diagnoses.
 This early experience provided direct insight into provider operations, person-centered care, and the realities of supporting vulnerable populations.

-For more than a decade, Commissioner Luckey led and conducted complex administrative and regulatory investigations within the Nation’s Capital and surrounding Mid-Atlantic jurisdictions, addressing allegations of abuse, neglect, exploitation, missing persons, and other serious allegations involving individuals with disabilities.
-During this period, he worked in close professional partnership with Deputy Commissioner Donaldson on some of the region’s most complex and high-risk investigations.
+For more than a decade, Chief Luckey led and conducted complex administrative and regulatory investigations within the Nation’s Capital and surrounding Mid-Atlantic jurisdictions, addressing allegations of abuse, neglect, exploitation, missing persons, and other serious allegations involving individuals with disabilities.
+During this period, he worked in close professional partnership with Deputy Chief Donaldson on some of the region’s most complex and high-risk investigations.
+Chief Luckey leads internal investigations for state-regulated providers, including Assisted Living Facilities in Virginia, involving allegations of abuse, neglect, exploitation, missing persons, use of restraints, and other serious incidents in accordance with applicable state regulations.

 Executive Oversight: